 The weather isn’t getting cooler just yet, but it’s still apple season!
 Some apples love the colder air, and those varieties are often sweeter (like the popular Honeycrisp) — but plenty of farms have apple varieties ready for picking right now.

 Here’s what you need to know before heading to the apple orchards.
 Because trees get picked quickly, it’s best to call the farm you want to visit ahead of time to see if the variety you’re looking for is still available.
-Almost all apple orchards are selling apples by the bag this year (instead of by weight), and very few of the orchards that we came across will allow you to bring your own apple bag.
+Almost all apple orchards are selling apples by the bag (instead of by weight), and very few of the orchards that we came across will allow you to bring your own apple bag.
 And bring cash if you want to get through the line fast!